-Check out our guide to the best French bakeries and sourdough spots in Singapore in 2020…
+Check out our guide to the best sourdough spots and French bakeries in Singapore

 Is there anything more satisfying than a truly delicious loaf of freshly baked bread?
 That intoxicating scent…the comforting warmth…the perfect amount of crunch…nope, nothing tops it.
 Of course, going the DIY route is always great, but if you don’t have the time (or patience, or ability) to bake your own baguette or sourdough, we’re lucky that Singapore is chock full of outstanding French bakeries.